Real-normalized differentials: limits on stable curves: Limits of zeroes of RN differentials

 We are now ready to state the main theorem on the limits of zeroes of RN differentials.
 Until now the integer $m$ in the definition of the balancing differential was arbitrary.
 Now we will choose it to be sufficiently large, in order to guarantee existence of jet-convergent sequences (and to ensure that the inequality \eqref{boundomegaelll} holds).
-We denote $m_0:=2g-2+\sum_\ell (m_\ell+1)$. \begin{thm} For any fixed $m>2m_0$, any admissible sequence $X_k$ contains a jet-convergent subsequence.
-For any jet-convergent sequence of smooth jet curves, there exists a multi-scale-$\mu^{(0)},\dots\mu^{(L)}$ limit of $\Psi_k$ on $C=C^{(0)}\cup\cdots\cup C^{(L)}$, which on any $C^v$ is equal to the twisted limit differential $\PP\Phi^v$.
-Furthermore, the limits of zeroes of $\Psi_k$ on $C_k$, counted with multiplicity, are the divisor of zeroes of the twisted limit differential. \end{thm} The bulk of the proof is to show that in a jet-convergent sequence the multi-scale limit is the twisted differential.
-After proving the theorem, we will show that the divisor of zeroes of the twisted limit differential is in fact a linear combination of points of the stable curve with non-negative coefficients --- which is a priori not obvious from the definition.
+We denote \begin{thm} For any fixed $m>2m_0$, any admissible sequence $X_k$ contains a jet-convergent subsequence.
+For any jet-convergent sequence of smooth jet curves, equality~\eqref{varPhiPhi} holds, where $\Phi^{(\lambda)}$ is defined by~\eqref{philambda}.
+For any jet-convergent sequence, the limits of zeroes of $\Psi_k$ on $C_k$ exist, and form the divisor of zeroes of the twisted limit differential, counted with multiplicities. \end{thm}

-The proof of the theorem will be by induction in the number of levels of the order of vanishing stratification.
+We will prove the theorem by induction in the number of levels of the order of vanishing stratification.
 The base case of induction is $L=0$, in which case $C=C^{(0)}$, $\Psi_k=\Psi_k^{(\le\lambda)}$, and the limit RN differential $\Psi$ does not vanish identically on any irreducible component $C^v$ of $C$.
 Thus the theorem in this case reduces to showing that the limit RN differential $\Psi$ is given by $\Phi=\Phi^{(0)}$, which is precisely the statement of the theorem on limit RN differentials, theorem~\ref{thm:limits} in this case.